Pope lauds Bolivia's social reforms as relations thaw

 "On the sea, dialogue is indispensable," Francis said to wide applause.

-Francis flew into Bolivia from Quito, Ecuador, where he showed his sense of humour during the last few hours of his trip to that country.
-In Ecuador he drew crowds totalling nearly 2 million people.
+Francis flew into Bolivia from Quito, Ecuador, where he showed his sense of humor during the last few hours of his trip to that country.
+In Ecuador he drew crowds totaling nearly 2 million people.

 "I have a prepared script, but I don't want to read it," said the 78-year-old pope to laughs from the crowd, before asking them to pray for him so that he would never forget where he came from.